Wednesday, August 14, 2019

 Every two or three weeks, students will assist in composing and then complete in class short exams covering the content of all discussions and readings.

 My grading policy is transparent and simple, based solely on the scores of your exams.
-(See Handout CL, “grading”).
+(See Handout CPE,“grading”).

 MW 2-3:15